waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Plan:** Travel from Azalea Town to New Bark Town to meet Professor Elm.

 ## IV.
 Tool Development Log
-- **`path_master` & `path_master_v2` (abandoned):** Multiple attempts to fix my BFS-based pathfinders for Route 32 have failed.
+- **`path_master` & `path_master_v2` (deprecated):** Multiple attempts to fix my BFS-based pathfinders for Route 32 have failed.
 The logic for handling one-way tiles was insufficient.
 These tools are now considered deprecated.
 I am developing a new `path_master_v2` with completely revised logic.